Eat Less

 Less Salt, More Taste

 9 in 10 Singapore residents exceed the daily recommended intake of sodium.
-On average, we consume 3,620 mg of sodium, nearly twice the recommended daily limit of 2,000 mg (approximately 1 teaspoon)1.
+On average, we consume 3,620 mg of sodium, nearly twice the recommended daily limit of 2,000 mg1.
 Over time, consuming excess sodium causes our taste buds to be less sensitive to saltiness, leading us to consume even more salt.
-This dulling of taste buds causes us to equate saltiness with tastiness and prevents us from tasting the natural flavours of food.
+This dulling of taste buds also causes us to equate saltiness with tastiness, preventing us from tasting the natural flavours of food.

 Rediscover natural flavours and reduce your risk of hypertension by using less salt.
-Did you know that according to the Singapore Heart Foundation, cutting your salt intake by just 1 teaspoon daily can have the same effect as taking an anti-hypertensive medication*?
-Monitor your blood pressure regularly, at least once every 6 months.
+Did you know that according to the Singapore Health Foundation, cutting your salt intake by just 1 teaspoon daily can have the same effect as taking an anti-hypertensive pill?
+However, always consult your doctor before stopping any medication and continue to monitor your blood pressure regularly, at least once every 6 months.
 A lower-sodium diet, coupled with an active lifestyle can help you manage your blood pressure effectively.

 Follow these easy tips to manage your sodium intake and restore your true sense of taste.